 A bingeable romantic suspense for fans of Stephenie Meyer, Mary Stewart and Elizabeth Peters.

 “Emily Senecal’s writing gives readers compelling, well-constructed plots that bring us deep into the lives of complex characters, and her narratives are accentuated by artistic imagery and a vivid sense of setting.
 The result is highly readable fiction that stays with the reader, writing one could classify as literary fiction just as easily as mystery.” –Zack O’Neill, University of Houston Writing Fellow, former editor-in-chief of Yemassee Literary Journal

-Praise from readers for the Sliding Sideways series:
+Praise from readers for the Strangers on This Road series:

 “…a fun read with believable, likeable characters.”